Right to Rehabilitation (R2R) the theme for 26 June 2015

 This 26 June, we are calling on all rehabilitation centres to make R2R the focal point of their activities, to promote the vital work they do in providing rehabilitation, and to pressure governments into meeting their responsibility to make R2R a reality in their country.

-The IRCT is preparing a range of campaign materials to support your local campaign.
-This year’s Campaign kit will include a campaign guide, a poster and logos, factsheets, a global reading and other materials and will be available online in the coming weeks.
+The IRCT has prepared a range of campaign materials to support your local campaign.
+This year’s Campaign Kit includes the theme brochure, a campaign guide, a poster and logos and the global reading.

 Subscribe to the 26 June mailing list to keep up to date about the campaign.
 For any enquiries about the theme or for further information contact 26june[at]irct.org.